jedrichards/rsyncwrapper/README.md

 By default files will be compared by modified date and file size.
 Set this value to `checksum` to compare by a 128bit checksum, or `sizeOnly` to compare only by file size.

+##### `include [Array<String>]`

+Optional array of rsync patterns to include in the transfer, if previously excluded.
+Include patterns are defined before exclude patterns when building the rsync command.

 ##### `exclude [Array<String>]`

 Optional array of rsync patterns to exclude from transfer.
 Include patterns are defined before exclude patterns when building the rsync command.

-##### `include [Array<String>]`
+##### `excludeFirst [Array<String>]`

-Optional array of rsync patterns to include in the transfer, if previously excluded.
-Include patterns are defined before exclude patterns when building the rsync command.
+Optional array of rsync patterns to exclude from transfer.
+These are defined *before* the include patterns when building the rsync command.
+This is useful to exclude specific files or folders that would be included by the include patterns.

 ##### `dryRun [Boolean] default: false`